 What is Hexagon?

-Hexagon is a nonprofit organization composed of people whose purpose is to create and stage an original, political, satirical, musical comedy revue each year, both to have fun entertaining and to raise money for local charities.
-While there are several (even numerous) groups that purport to present political satire, Hexagon is unique in several respects:
+Hexagon is an all-volunteer membership nonprofit organization which is committed to create and stage an original, political, satirical, musical comedy revue each year, both to have fun entertaining and to raise money for local charities.

 How Did Hexagon Get Started?